 Common Buckeye Butterfly (Junonia coenia)

-Detailing the identifying qualities of the Common Buckeye Butterfly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Common Buckeye Butterfly.

 Updated: 2/17/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org